DrSkippy/Data-Science-45min-Intros/jq-102/README.md

 `.` : the simplest operation, which just prints the input data.
 The dot must start any filter expression that acts on the input data.

-`NUM` : ignores the input and output NUM, where NUM can be any data
+`NUM` : ignores the input and outputs NUM, where NUM can be any data

 `.KEY` : acts on an object, returning the value associated with key KEY